Child (Ages 5 to 17): $25.00

-Towel Day is celebrated every year on 25 May as a tribute to the author Douglas Adams by his fans.
+Towel Day is celebrated every year on the 25th of May as a tribute to the author Douglas Adams by his fans.
 On this day, fans openly carry a towel with them, as described in Adams' The Hitchhiker's Guide to the Galaxy or share their folded animal towels to demonstrate their appreciation for the books and the author.

 The importance of the towel was introduced in The Hitchhiker's Guide to the Galaxy original radio series in 1978.
 The follow-up book explained the importance of towels in The Hitchhiker's Guide to the Galaxy universe in Chapter 3, using much of the same wording as the original radio series:

 A towel, it says, is about the most massively useful thing an interstellar hitchhiker can have.
 Partly it has great practical value.
 You can wrap it around you for warmth as you bound across the cold moons of Jaglan Beta; you can lie on it on the brilliant marble-sanded beaches of Santraginus V, inhaling the heady sea vapours; you can sleep under it beneath the stars which shine so redly on the desert world of Kakrafoon; use it to sail a mini raft down the slow heavy River Moth; wet it for use in hand-to-hand-combat; wrap it around your head to ward off noxious fumes or avoid the gaze of the Ravenous Bugblatter Beast of Traal (such a mind-bogglingly stupid animal, it assumes that if you can't see it, it can't see you — daft as a brush, but very very ravenous); you can wave your towel in emergencies as a distress signal, and of course dry yourself off with it if it still seems to be clean enough.